Revenue Recovery

 Once a week, every week.
 Open the unscheduled treatment list and filter to plans posted more than 30 days ago.
 Sort by dollar value (largest first), then cross-reference by remaining insurance benefits for the current benefit year.
 Split the list into three buckets.

 Priority follow-up — large plans plus clinically appropriate urgency plus remaining benefits — top of the list this week.
 Secondary follow-up — smaller plans or plans where the patient is not clinically urgent — batched into a weekly outreach window.
-Archive after a defined window — plans older than 90 days where the patient has not engaged at all — move to a longer-cycle re-engagement (which is reactivation, a different workflow with different compliance lines).
+Archive after a defined window — plans older than 90 days where the patient has not engaged at all — move to a longer-cycle reactivation workflow.
+Reactivation is a different operational track with different compliance considerations; the patient reactivation approach covers that side of the system.

 Track three numbers weekly: total unscheduled dollars, plans aged more than 30 days, plans aged more than 90 days.
 Over four weeks the pattern becomes obvious.